Poor Law Amendment Act 1834: Terms

-When the Act was introduced, it did not legislate for a detailed Poor Law regime.
-Instead, it set up a three-man Poor Law Commission, an "at arms' length" quango to which Parliament delegated the power to make appropriate regulations, without making any provision for effective oversight of the Commission's doings.
-Local poor-rates payers still elected their local Board of Poor Law Guardians and still paid for local poor law provisions, but those provisions could be specified to the Board of Guardians by the Poor Law Commission; where they were, the views of the local rate-payers were irrelevant.
-The principles upon which the Commission was to base its regulations were not specified.
+When the act was introduced, it did not legislate for a detailed Poor Law regime.
+Instead, it set up a three-man Poor Law Commission, an "at arms' length" quango to which Parliament delegated the power to make appropriate regulations, without making any provision for effective oversight of the commission's doings.
+Local poor-rates payers still elected their local board of Poor Law guardians and still paid for local poor law provisions, but those provisions could be specified to the board of guardians by the Poor Law Commission; where they were, the views of the local rate-payers were irrelevant.
+The principles upon which the commission was to base its regulations were not specified.
 The workhouse test and the idea of "less eligibility" were therefore never mentioned.
-"Classification of paupers" was neither specified nor prohibited (during passage of the Act, an amendment by William Cobbett forbidding the separation of man and wife had been defeated), and the recommendation of the Royal Commission that "outdoor relief" (relief given outside of a workhouse) should be abolished was reflected only in a clause that any outdoor relief should only be given under a scheme submitted to and approved by the Commissioners.
+"Classification of paupers" was neither specified nor prohibited (during passage of the act, an amendment by William Cobbett forbidding the separation of man and wife had been defeated), and the recommendation of the royal commission that "outdoor relief" (relief given outside of a workhouse) should be abolished was reflected only in a clause that any outdoor relief should only be given under a scheme submitted to and approved by the commissioners.

 The Poor Law Commission was independent of Parliament, but conversely, since none of its members sat in Parliament, it had no easy way of defending itself against criticism in Parliament.
-It was recognised that individual parishes would not have the means to erect or maintain workhouses suitable for implementing the policies of "no outdoor relief" and segregation and confinement of paupers; consequently, the Commission was given powers to order the formation of Poor Law Unions (confederations of parishes) large enough to support a workhouse.
-The Commission was empowered to overturn any Unions previously established under Gilbert's Act, but only if at least two-thirds of the Union's Guardians supported this.
-Each Union was to have a Board of Guardians elected by rate-payers and property owners; those with higher rateable-value property were to have multiple votes, as for the Select Vestries set up under Sturges-Bourne's Acts.
-The Commission had no powers to insist that Unions built new workhouses (except where a majority of Guardians or rate-payers had given written consent), but they could order improvements to be made to existing ones.
-The Commission was explicitly given powers to specify the number and salaries of Poor Law Board employees and to order their dismissal.
+It was recognised that individual parishes would not have the means to erect or maintain workhouses suitable for implementing the policies of "no outdoor relief" and segregation and confinement of paupers; consequently, the commission was given powers to order the formation of Poor Law unions (confederations of parishes) large enough to support a workhouse.
+The commission was empowered to overturn any unions previously established under Relief of the Poor Act 1782, but only if at least two-thirds of the union's guardians supported this.
+Each union was to have a board of guardians elected by rate-payers and property owners; those with higher rateable-value property were to have multiple votes, as for the select vestries set up under Sturges-Bourne's Acts.
+The commission had no powers to insist that unions built new workhouses (except where a majority of guardians or rate-payers had given written consent), but they could order improvements to be made to existing ones.
+The commission was explicitly given powers to specify the number and salaries of Poor Law Board employees and to order their dismissal.
 It could order the "classification" of workhouse inmates and specify the extent to which (and conditions under which) out-door relief could be given.

-Clause 15 of the Act gave the Commission sweeping powers:
+Clause 15 of the act gave the commission sweeping powers: